When Decisions Cannot Wait

 Systems in Context

-Anvassi works across a small number of decision disciplines that address different forms of uncertainty.
+Anvassi works across a set of structured frameworks that address different forms of uncertainty.
 These are not products or services in the conventional sense.
-They describe how complex situations can be read before action is taken.
+They are structured ways of reading complex situations before action is taken.

-A set of observational optics for reading legitimacy, coherence, and alignment in human-created systems operating under complexity.
+This is a set of observational lenses for examining legitimacy, coherence, and alignment in human-created systems operating under complexity.

 These optics are: